-On Tuesday evening, we hosted an AMA (Ask Me Anything) session on our Community Slack channel with Harold Li, Data Scientist at Lyft and instructor of our upcoming Introduction to Data Science part-time live online course.
+The following is an excerpt from an AMA (Ask Me Anything) session hosted on our Community Slack channel with Harold Li, Data Scientist at Lyft and one of our Introduction to Data Science instructors.
+During the AMA, attendees asked him questions about the course, its content and structure, how it can help students prepare for the bootcamp, and more.

 ABOUT THE COURSE: